Visit London: A 3 Day Itinerary for first time visitors

 It took me way too long to visit London.
 When I told people I was going there and it would be my first trip so many of them responded with, “You’ve never been to London?”
-Now that’s I’ve been I can’t believe I wanted to so long.
+Now that I’ve been I can’t believe I waited so long.
 As someone who isn’t a city person, I loved every moment I spent there and can’t wait to go back.

-In this first timers itinerary to London, I’ve included some of the must-see destinations and included some fun active activities that I know all of you adventurers will enjoy.
+In this first timers itinerary to London, I’ve included some of the must-see destinations and included some fun adventurous activities that I know all of you active travelers will enjoy.
 But before we get to all the attractions and must-sees, here’s where you should stay!

 Stay at Astor Museum while in London

 If you’re looking for a home away from home during your time in London look nor further than Astor Museum.
 Located a short 2 minute walk from the British Museum and 2 blocks from the Russell Square Underground Station you couldn’t ask for a better spot to rest your head.

 I arrived on a Thursday evening to find that on Thursday, Friday, and Saturday nights the staff cook up a delicious free dinner!
 I tucked into the table with a few other travelers and ate some scrumptious homemade pasta Alfredo.

 In addition, there were a bunch of other events throughout the week including, electric toy car racing (sounds silly; it was awesome!), movie night, game night, pub night, and a pancake breakfast.
 Right when you walk in the front door there’s a whiteboard to let you know what’s on that week.